scikit-build/scikit-build-core/README.md

 wheel.platlib = ""

 # A set of patterns to exclude from the wheel.
 This is additive to the SDist
 # exclude patterns.
-This applies to the source files, not the final paths.
+This applies to the final paths in the wheel, and can
-# Editable installs may not respect this exclusion.
+# exclude files from CMake output as well.
+Editable installs may not respect
+# this exclusion.
 wheel.exclude = []

 # The build tag to use for the wheel.
 If empty, no build tag is used.